 - Have them set the table - this is a great way to show organization

-- Use a dull knife or child safe knife to cut soft foods - teaches relationship
+- Use a dull knife or child safe knife to cut soft foods - teaches relationship to sizes

 - Beat ingredients with a wire wisk - a great way to show how things blend to make other items

 - Fill and measure cups and spoons - teaches accuracy

 - Prepare kid safe recipes - they will love the sense of accomplishment